morgen-peschke/trans-factsheet/README.md

       prevalence statistic that says we make up 1 in 2000, or .05%, percent of the population, but that statistic refers to one specific intersex trait, ambiguous genitalia, which is but one of many variations which, combined (as they are in medical diagnostics and coding), constitute the 1.7% estimate by esteemed Professor of Biology and Gender Studies, Anne Fausto-Sterling, of Brown University*.
-A similar, slightly higher, statistic was also reported in, "How Sexually Dimorphic Are We?", by Blackless, et al, in The American Journal of Human Biology._"
+A similar, slightly higher, statistic was also reported in, "How Sexually Dimorphic Are We?", by Blackless, et al., in The American Journal of Human Biology._"
     * Even if intersex people only make up a fraction of a % of all people, that still doesn't mean that we can just ignore them - [Jews for example make up around 0.2% of the world population](https://en.wikipedia.org/wiki/Major_religious_groups), but nobody says that Judaism isn't a religion.
 * **"Intersex people are all infertile, so they don't count."**
-    * Infertility doesn't automatically exclude you from being of a sex or etc - for example, [many women struggle with infertility](https://resolve.org/how-many-people-have-infertility/) (though it is a somewhat vague term) yet we don't consider those women to not be women or to not be of any sex.
+    * Infertility doesn't automatically exclude you from being of a sex or etc. - for example, [many women struggle with infertility](https://resolve.org/how-many-people-have-infertility/) (though it is a somewhat vague term) yet we don't consider those women to not be women or to not be of any sex.
     * Regardless, not all intersex people are sterile, and in fact